judicial-processes-and-legal-systems

 Each part of the oath carries significant meaning:

-- According to the Evidence and the Law: Jurors must base their decisions solely on the evidence presented in court and the applicable law.
+- According to the Evidence and the Law: Jurors must base their decisions solely on the evidence presented in court and the applicable law as instructed by the judge.
+This part prohibits jurors from relying on outside information or personal knowledge of the case.

 Responsibilities of a Juror

-Once jurors take the oath, they assume several important responsibilities:
+Once jurors take the oath, they assume several important responsibilities that extend throughout the trial and deliberation:

-- Attention: Jurors must pay close attention to the proceedings and take notes if necessary.
+- Attention and Note-Taking: Jurors must pay close attention to the proceedings and take notes if necessary.
+Most courts allow jurors to submit written questions for witnesses, though not all jurisdictions permit this.

 Challenges Faced by Jurors